2. ...But you need a 4x4 for safe Namibia driving

 Buying full insurance is expensive—I paid over 1000 bucks for 14 days of Toyota Hilux coverage.
 But totally worth it in the end thanks to my pig-ccident.
 Just presume you’re going to wreck the car, you’ll have a much easier time coughing up the cash for your insurance payment with that vision in your mind.

-If (when) you get into an accident in Namibia, be ready to go to the police station.
+If (when) you get into an accident when driving in Namibia, be ready to go to the police station.
 Your car rental and insurance companies will request the accident report.

 In my experience, the police in Namibia are nice and efficient.
 We had to deal with the police after our little accident with Mr. Piglet, but it only took an hour, and we only got a small fine to show for it.
 Not bad for a day's work.

-Not that you’ll practice not hitting wild animals, but at least make sure you know how to handle a car that’s not on a boring, perfect asphalt street.
-Maybe through a bunch of sand on a narrow neighborhood road, have one neighbor make dust clouds while your other neighbor wears a zebra costume and runs across the road randomly while you try to drive.
+Not that you’ll practice not hitting wild animals, but at least make sure you know how to handle a car that’s not on a boring, perfect tarred road.

 Goat crossing

-The only alternative to self-driving in Namibia would be to rent a car with driver or use other private transportation, like buying a tour that includes transportation.
+The only alternative to driving in Namibia would be to rent a car with a driver or use other private transportation, like buying a tour that includes transportation.

 If you look at my Best Places in Namibia article, you’ll see that the highlights are all in the top half of the country.
 But that’s not to say they’re close to each other—you’ll need your own set of wheels to follow both my 10-day Namibia itinerary and the 2-week itinerary for Namibia.

-Do you think that driving 600 km (370 miles) a day in a desert with sand in all the wrong places, i.e. outside and inside of your car (and probably in much less comfortable orifices, too!) and nothing to see on the way is the ultimate way to spend your vacation?
-(Thanks, Skeleton Coast, for the endless nothingness!)
-Well, you better, otherwise maybe go someplace smaller and less sandy.
+Do you think that driving 600 km (370 miles) a day in a desert with sand in all the wrong places, i.e., outside and inside of your car (and probably in much less comfortable orifices, too!), and nothing to see on the way is the ultimate way to spend your vacation?
+Well, you better; otherwise maybe go someplace smaller and less sandy.
 Like anywhere not in Africa.

 The sand is annoying, but it sure is beautiful, albeit a little monotonous after 2 weeks in Namibia!